sourcebots/docs/content/api/servo-assembly/arduino-commands.md

 You should choose a suitable name for your function (above it's called `my_function`), though you'll need to stick to letters, numbers and underscore (`_`).
-The rest of the function signature (the line starting `static CommandError` above) needs to be exactly as above.
+The rest of the function signature (the line starting `static CommandResponse` above) needs to be exactly as above.

 You command will need to adhere to some conventions to be able to communicate with the Pi, though you can otherwise do pretty much anything you normally would